dibia27/scissor/README.md

 This Webpage focuses more on the designs than the functionality and responsiveness

-For best user experience, i'll advice you use a web browser( preferably Chrome) to access this webpage View With a zoom size of 100%.
+For best user experience, I'll advice the use of a web browser on a PC ( preferably Chrome browser ) to access this webpage

+View With a zoom size of 100%.

 # Website